-A fairy-tale comes to an end.
-In fact, if I had to describe it, it’s become more like a horror story.
+Our fairy-tale is coming to an end.
+In fact, if I had to describe it more accurately, it’s an open-ended horror story.

 It turned into this without warning.

-I’ve tried to fix it, tried so very hard.
-It hurts now.
-I wake with pain and go to bed the same way.
+I’ve tried to fix the problems, the breakages, tried so very hard to make it right.
+It hurts too much to do that now.
+I ache in every way.
 I don’t want to lose you but I can’t stand to be around you either.

 Breaking up is better, right?
 It’s the only thing I haven’t tried.
 I want to try it.

-I mean, no one ever says leave, break up, divorce or runaway.
+I mean, no one ever says do that, break up or divorce.
 Sure, jokes are made about it but few are taken seriously.
 We’re supposed to remain together forever.
 That was the dream, the promise, right?

-Or is that meant to be said as: ‘Die trying’?
+Or was that meant to be said as: ‘Die trying’?

 It doesn’t work, not always.

-Love martyrs and true romantics will try every trick before accepting closure.
+Love martyrs will try every trick before accepting closure.
 Closure means failure.
 Failing is unacceptable.
-Love is best.
-It’s better to re-write the story with love in it than finding happy never after instead.
+Love is hope.
+Hope is best.
+It’s better to re-write the story with love and hope than finding happy never after instead.

-Sometimes the happiest tale is the one that includes the words ‘walk away.’
+Sometimes the happiest ending to a tragic tale is the one that includes the words ‘walk away.’